Growth-Kinetics/diffmem_sample_memory/memories/people/mr_richard_enfield.md

 *   **Mr. Hyde:**
     ↳ **Nature of Encounter:** Witnessed Hyde trample a child, an act he found "hellish."
     ↳ **Action Taken:** Physically collared Hyde and, with others, compelled him to pay £100 in restitution.
-    ↳ **Impression:** Feels a visceral, immediate loathing for Hyde, describing him as "down-right detestable" and having a "strong feeling of deformity" that is hard to specify.
+    ↳ **Impression:** Feels a visceral, immediate loathing for Hyde, an emotion Utterson later reflects on as a "spirit of enduring hatred."
+Enfield describes him as "down-right detestable" and having a "strong feeling of deformity" that is hard to specify.
 /END 🔗 **Relationship Dynamics**

 /START